Share:

 Depression and mood monitoring devices

-Technologies assisting people with COPD and asthma
+Technologies for COPD and asthma

-People diagnosed with Chronic Obstructive Pulmonary Disease (COPD) or asthma experience sudden attacks and have to use inhalers.
-To avoid the attacks and potential triggers, people use software that reminds them to use inhalers.
+People diagnosed with Chronic Obstructive Pulmonary Disease (COPD) need software that reminds them to use inhalers to avoid attacks and potential triggers.
 The reminders are based on the doctor’s recommendations to help patients keep up with the schedule.
+RPM solutions can also track data on attack frequency and even grasp the environmental changes that trigger them.

 Pregnancy monitoring systems